-- The Company mobilized a geophysical field crew to the Angilak Project in Nunavut.
-Mobilization will focus on previous VLF anomalies and associated mineralized zones at the Lac Cinquante uranium deposit and surrounding area.
-The goal of the program is to extend the known size of the current deposit and develop similar targets at high-grade uranium surface showings nearby. - The Company announced a non-brokered private placement offering ("Offering") of 2,500,000 flow-through units ("FT Units") at a price of \$0.20 per unit, and 1,250,000 nonflow-through units ("NFT Units") at a price of \$0.20 per unit, for total gross proceeds of \$750.000. - Each FT Unit sold will consist of one (1.0) flow-through share and one half of one (0.5) non-flow-through common share purchase warrant.
-Each whole common share purchase warrant will be exercisable into one common share for a period of 24 months from closing at a price of \$0.30 per share in the first 12 months and \$0.60 per share in the subsequent 12 months. - Each NFT Unit sold will consist of one (1.0) common share and one (1.0) common share purchase warrant.
-Each whole common share purchase warrant will be exercisable into one common share for a period of 24 months from closing at a price of \$0.30 per share in the first 12 months and \$0.60 per share in the subsequent 12 months.

-Both FT and NFT units issued are subject to a four month hold period from the Closing date.
+- The Company commenced Phase One of a planned 10,000 metre diamond drill program on its Angilak Project located in Nunavut, Canada.
+This first phase of drilling will consist of up to 2,000 metres and is designed to confirm high-grade intercepts, verify dimensions and test the potential to expand this historic uranium deposit. - On August 20, 2009, the Company closed a private placement of 2,000,000 FT Units at a price of \$0.25 per Unit for gross proceeds of \$500,000.
+Each FT Unit sold will consist of one half (1/2) non flow-through common share purchase warrant.
+Each whole common share purchase warrant will be exercisable into one common share for a period of 24 months from closing at a price of \$0.35 per share in the first 12 months and \$0.65 per share in the subsequent 12 months.
+The FT Units issued will be subject to a four month hold period from the Closing date.
 The warrants will be subject to an acceleration clause, whereby, if the weighted average trading price of the Corporation's shares on the Exchange is at a price greater than \$0.10 above the strike price of a whole common share purchase warrant for a period of 10 consecutive trading days, the Corporation will have the right to accelerate the expiry date of the warrants.
 The Corporation will give written notice to the holders of the warrants that the warrants will expire within 30 days of the date notice provided by the Corporation to the warrant holders.
 Such notice by the Corporation to the holders of the warrants may not be given until 4 months and one day after the Closing.

-The Offering is subject to certain conditions, including regulatory acceptance.
-Finder fees maybe payable on portions of the Offering.
-Proceeds for the Offering will be used to fund the first phase of the 2009 Exploration Program on the Angilak Project and for general corporate purposes.
+Finder fees may be payable on portions of the Offering.
+Proceeds for the Offering will be used to fund the first phase of the 2009 Exploration Program on the Angilak Project.